 Adamson, J., W. Gleason and D. N. Pellow.
 In Press.
 Keywords in the Study of Environment and Culture.
 New York University Press.

 Adamson, J. and K. N. Ruffin.
-In Press.
+2013.
 American Studies, Ecocrticism, and Citizenship: Thinking and Acting in the Local and Global Commons.
 Routledge.

 Adamson, J., M. Evans and R. Stein.
 2002.
 The Environmental Justice Reader: Politics, Poetics, and Pedagogy.
 The University of Arizona Press.